 Overall, there is unclear evidence how decreasing alcohol-impaired driving crashes and fatalities may impact equity for drivers and non-drivers.
-See Other Considerations for discussion about potential equity impacts related to criminal legal system involvement.
+See Additional Considerations for discussion about potential equity impacts related to criminal legal system involvement.

-Other considerations
+Additional considerations

-This Health Impact Review focused on the most direct pathways between provisions in the bill and health outcomes and equity.
+This Health Impact Review focused on the most linear pathway between provisions in the bill and health outcomes and equity.
 Evidence for other potential pathways is discussed below.